mieubrisse/personal-writing/TEMPLATE/post.md

 -----------

-If you liked this post, you might enjoy my other writing:
+If this post was useful to you, here's more of my writing:

 - POST1
 - POST2